top of page

 FAQ

-Which one is best if I want soup with rice?
+Which side dish is best if I want rice and soup together?

-Samjin Specially Assorted Fish Cake is the most flexible because it works in soup, stir-fries, tteokbokki, ramen, or as a savory side.
+Samjin Specially Assorted Fish Cake is the most flexible option.
+You can use it in soup, stir-fry it with soy-garlic sauce, add it to tteokbokki, put it in ramen, or serve it as a savory side with rice.

 Comments